Traffic mayhem in many parts of Delhi due to farmers' tractor parade | Business

 The traffic on the city roads, though thin due to the Republic Day holiday, was thrown completely out of gear with hordes of protesting farmers deviating from the pre-designed rally routes and driving their tractors towards Delhi from Singhu, Tikri, Ghazipur and other border points.

+However, the traffic on most roads in the national capital was restored by around 9 pm, according to the Delhi Traffic Police.

-With police and farmers involved in clashes at many places, some parts of the city were cut off with Traffic Police regulating movement of vehicles in view of presence of farmers at places such as ITO, Red Fort, Nangloi, Anand Vihar, Mukarba Chowk and Akshardham.
+As police and farmers involved in clashes at many places earlier in the day, some parts of the city were cut off, with the Traffic Police regulating movement of vehicles in view of presence of farmers at places such as ITO, Red Fort, Nangloi, Anand Vihar, Mukarba Chowk and Akshardham.

 The Delhi Traffic Police took to Twitter to update commuters about situation developing on roads in different parts of the city.